Ph.D. in Data Science

 - Applicants must provide the Graduate Record Exam (General or Mathematical Sciences).

-- Applicants from countries where English is not the first language are required to demonstrate English proficiency.
-Please consult the graduate school website for required scores.
+- Applicants whose degrees are from non-English speaking institutions are required to demonstrate English proficiency.
+Please consult the Graduate School website for required scores.

 - Exceptional applicants who do not meet all of these requirements (with the exception of a required score on the TOEFL exam) may be accepted conditionally but must maintain a 3.5 GPA in the first 12 units of instruction.
 After they have satisfied this requirement, they will be admitted to regular status.